 - Reconnecting to resources and supporting people to leave in good shape for the return to their lives

-- Reflecting on how we deepen into our own grief, and how this supports us to work with others – with the understanding that whatever we cannot face or facilitate in ourselves we are unlikely to be able to welcome or facilitate for others.
+- Reflecting on how we deepen into our own grief, and how this supports us to work with others – understanding that whatever we cannot face or facilitate in ourselves we are unlikely to be able to welcome or facilitate for others.

 - Recognising that this can be challenging and difficult territory, we will look together at creating ethical and robust practices